 We still have room on our December Tiger Sharks and Great Hammerhead expedition

 Located, 20 nautical miles off West End, Grand Bahamas, Tiger Beach is the best place in the world for long encounter with tiger sharks in crystal clear, shallow water.
 This dive site is famous for large female tiger sharks that aggregate seasonally to these waters.
 The tiger sharks that annually visit this area, return, year after year.
 In fact, we have been diving with some of the same tiger sharks for over 10 years.

-We average between 3 to five dives every day, with often between 50 to 100 sharks swimming around us...Truly, there is no place in the world like Tiger Beach.
+We average between 3 to five dives every day, with anywhere from - 50 to 100 sharks swimming around us...Truly, there is no place in the world like Tiger Beach.

 *Please note; Tiger Beach is not an actual beach.
 It is a shallow sand bank.
 The area we visit is called Tiger Beach.
 Within that area, are the dive sites we visit.
 The dive sites we visit are called 'Tiger Chain' and 'Fish Tales.'